On This Day in History: December 22

 - The house of former British Prime Minister Edward Heath is attacked by members of the Provisional IRA.

 - Cultural Revolution: People's Daily posted the instructions of Mao Zedong that "The intellectual youth must go to the country, and will be educated from living in rural poverty."

 - In the United Kingdom, a 70 mph speed limit is applied to all rural roads including motorways for the first time.

-- The first test flight of the SR-71 (Blackbird) took place at Air Force Plant 42 in Palmdale, California.
+- The first test flight of the SR-71 (Blackbird) takes place at Air Force Plant 42 in Palmdale, California, United States.

 - The cruise ship Lakonia burns 180 miles (290 km) north of Madeira, Portugal with the loss of 128 lives.

 - Sjafruddin Prawiranegara established the Emergency Government of the Republic of Indonesia (Pemerintah Darurat Republik Indonesia, PDRI) in West Sumatra.

 - World War II: Battle of the Bulge: German troops demand the surrender of United States troops at Bastogne, Belgium, prompting the famous one word reply by General Anthony McAuliffe: "Nuts!"

 - World War II: The Vietnam People's Army is formed to resist Japanese occupation of Indochina, now Vietnam.

 - World War II: Adolf Hitler signs the order to develop the V-2 rocket as a weapon.